LaTeXML

-LaTeXML is a free, public domain software, which converts LaTeX documents to XML, HTML, EPUB, JATS and TEI.
+LaTeXML is a free public domain software package which converts LaTeX documents to XML, HTML, EPUB, JATS and TEI.

 Workflow

 LaTeXML's primary output format is an XML representation of (La)TeX's document model.
 A postprocessor can convert these XML documents into other structured formats.
 Common use cases create HTML with mathematical formulas as images or XHTML, HTML5, and EPUB with formulas as MathML.
 Compared to other LaTeX-to-XML processors, LaTeXML aims to conserve the semantic structures of the LaTeX markup.
 This makes it a good basis for semantic services like Math search.

 Conversion times range from 30 milliseconds for a single formula (in the LaTeXML daemon) to minutes for book-size documents.

 History

 LaTeXML was started in the context of the Digital Library of Mathematical Functions at NIST, where LaTeX documents needed to be prepared for publication on the Web.
 The system has been under active development for over a decade, and has attracted a small, but dedicated community of developers and users centered on Bruce Miller, the original project author.

-The current released version is LaTeXML 0.8.7.
-It was released in December 2022, and development remains active on the public repository.
+The current released version is LaTeXML 0.8.8.
+It was released in February 2024, and development remains active on the public repository.